Las Vegas shooting: Remembering the fallen

 “He just lost the most important person in his life,” he said.
 Corey Shipp, her son, works at a Chili’s restaurant in Las Vegas, according to a GoFundMe page.

 In the aftermath of the shooting, Corey Shipp, pleaded with those on Facebook to “please keep my mother in your prayers for a little longer” as he was trying to locate her.
-Since, he’s changed his profile and cover photos to pictures of him with his mother.
+Since then, he’s changed his profile and cover photos to pictures of him with his mother.

 "He just lost the most important person in his life."